Yinnerston/Untitled-Gundam-Game/docs/frontend/02_html.md

 - Void element: Self closing tags, often denoted by `<tag />`
   - Most replaced elements are void elements but not all

-Tags have attributes which define the behaviour, linkage and functionality of elements
+**Tags** have attributes which define the behaviour, linkage and functionality of elements
 - Most attributes are name/value pairs
 - XHTML style markup: Style to use lowercase letters for all element and attribute names, self-closing empty elements

-Default appearance of semantic elements is set by user-agent stylesheets
+Default appearance of **semantic elements** is set by user-agent stylesheets
 - Semantic means "relating to meaning"
 - Semantics of an element is important for search engines and assistive technologies
 - Different browsers may have different user-agent stylesheets (elements may be rendered differently between browsers)

 ### Document Object Model (DOM)

-Nodes: Javascript object is created by the browser for each element and section of text encountered
+**Nodes**: Javascript object is created by the browser for each element and section of text encountered

 [HTML DOM API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API): Access and control each HTML element via the DOM
 - HTMLElement interface: represents HTML element and all descendent nodes